 Students have a right to due process as outlined in the policy and procedures for academic integrity violations.
 However, invoking procedural rights automatically starts a formal process (rather than the informal resolution with the instructor).
 There is a hearing at the department level, with subsequent hearings higher up as necessary.
 The Adjudication Committee is final arbiter of such disputes, and the Committee can impose additional sanctions beyond those imposed by the course instructor.

 Consult the Undergraduate Catalog for the most current statement on policies and procedures relating to academic integrity cases.

 Every discipline will adhere to a preferred style manual, even though the principles for citation are largely identical across disciplines.
-As a first step, make sure you have completed the Library Skills Workbook, required of all UB undergraduates.
-The UB Libraries’ guide to Citing Sources provides examples of the most commonly used citation formats.
-The UB Libraries Web site also offers additional Web References.
+The UB Libraries website offers additional Web References.

 Some types of violations are quite obvious, while others may be either less clear or may depend upon policies set by the particular instructor in your course.

 In the case of taking tests or exams, looking at another student’s test paper and copying answers is obviously a violation.
 Similarly, using test aids (cheat sheets, taking phone calls or text messages) during an exam are clear violations.
 Use of a calculator (and the type of calculator capabilities available) depends upon your instructor’s guidelines.
 So, if in doubt, ask in advance of taking the exam.